 2 year olds have a bad rap.
 There were times when I laughed at my two year olds’ logic and other times when I wanted him to just do what I wanted!
 We had him on a pretty regular schedule, but there were other elements we needed to add at this age.
-I’ll include everything we have learned in this two year old schedule, to minimize tantrums and power struggles.
+I’ll include everything we have learned in this two year old schedule.
+Afterward, read all about disciplining your two year old to help minimize tantrums and power struggles.
 So you can skip some of the terrible and enjoy this blossoming little person.

 On the other hand, they are able to focus longer on games and activities, and start telling the funniest stories.
 You really see them blossom into a “real person”.

 If you haven’t already, you could be transitioning to a toddler bed or converting your nursery to a toddler room.
 This is also a great age to potty train.
 I waited until about 2 and 1/2 with my first.
-With my second, I’m going to try right before 2.
-My reasoning is that I think Miles was too established in his ways and independence, so he resisted more.
-Hoping that won’t happen if I start earlier- I’ll let you know how that goes!
+With my second, I started right at 2.
+They are both boys, but starting earlier did help Ellis get trained faster.
+They also have different personalities which plays a role, but waiting until you get to a more independent 3 year old can make it tougher– but not impossible!

-This post concludes our sample schedule and routine series.
-You’ll find developmental milestones of a 2 year old toddler, as well as toys and activities that are perfect for this age.
+This post continues our sample schedule and routine series-find schedules from newborns-preschoolers!
+In this two year old schedule, you’ll find developmental milestones of a 2 year old toddler, as well as toys and activities that are perfect for this age.
 Following, there is a sample schedule that will give you a “typical” structure that you can follow or modify to fit your life and personality (Free to download at the end!).

 Key Elements of a 2 Year Old Schedule

 - Sleep– they may start fighting sleep, but stick to your routine- even if it’s just quiet time in their room for nap.
-13-15 total hours of sleep.
+A 2 year old sleep schedule should equal 13-15 total hours of sleep.
 1 nap around 1pm (lasts 1-2 hours).
-I have bedtime at 7:30, but the ideal window is 6-8pm.
+I have bedtime at 7:30, but the ideal window is sometime between 6-8pm.
 Decide what works for your family and how to get your toddler the hours he needs.

 - Repetition– really need consistency and predictability at this age.
-I often tell Miles what is going to happen after we get out of the car so he knows what will happen.
+I often tell Miles what is going to happen after we get out of the car so he knows what is next.

-- Discipline– There is so much that can be said about discipline and various ways to approach this subject- the only thing you want to make sure of is that you decide as a family how you will acknowledge behavior- positive or negative, and stick to your plan.
+- Discipline– There is so much that can be said about discipline and various ways to approach this subject, that it has its’ own post.
+For starters though, decide as a family how you will acknowledge behavior- positive or negative, and stick to your plan.
 Their emotions are very real and they need to be understood and taught how to handle them.

 - Choices are so so powerful!
 My son often will protest bath- because he knows it’s the beginning of bed time.
 I used to try and persuade him why bath was amazing and then I started asking him questions,